samueldervishi1/europa-fastagent/README.md

 You'll see:

 ```
-Tauricus — built on FastAgent MCP
+Europa — built on FastAgent MCP

 Type /help for commands, @agent to switch agent.
 Ctrl+T toggles multiline mode.